A. K. Chesterton: World War II

 In the late 1930s Chesterton became gradually disillusioned with the myth of "The Leader" and came to lose confidence in Mosley after 1937.
 On 18 March 1938, he resigned from the BUF; Mosley soon had his memory erased from the history of the party.
 The same year, Chesterton attended a meeting of the National Socialist League (NSL).
-The NSL published his pamphlet Why I left Mosley in 1938, although Chesterton never joined the organization.
+The NSL published his pamphlet Why I left Mosley in 1938, although Chesterton never joined the organisation.
 He became involved with the short-lived British Council against European Commitments (BCAE), an anti-Bolshevik movement which had emerged during the Munich crisis to resist war with Germany, and he contributed to Lord Lymington's journal New Pioneer.

 In June 1939, Chesterton established his own group, British Vigil.
 He regularly spoke at meetings of the Nordic League, and became involved with the Right Club, a secretive organization founded in May 1939 to consolidate existing right-wing British organizations into a unified body.
 Archibald Ramsay, founder of the Right Club, explained its ideology and purpose: